BrentYoshida/security-portfolio/methodology/methodology.md

 ---

-## Phase 6 — Reporting
+## Phase 6: Reporting

 The report is the deliverable.
-A successful exploitation that isn't documented clearly is worthless to the client — and worthless to the portfolio.
+A successful exploitation that isn't documented clearly is worthless to the client, and worthless to the portfolio.

 ### Write-Up Structure (GitHub / Portfolio)

 Every machine and challenge gets a write-up.
 Minimum viable write-up is five sentences.
 Ideal write-up covers:

-1. **Objective** — what the target is and what success looks like
+1. **Objective**: what the target is and what success looks like
-2. **Enumeration** — what was found and how
+2. **Enumeration**: what was found and how
-3. **Exploitation** — what vulnerability was used and why it existed
+3. **Exploitation**: what vulnerability was used and why it existed
-4. **Post-exploitation / PrivEsc** — what access was achieved and how it was escalated
+4. **Post-exploitation / PrivEsc**: what access was achieved and how it was escalated
-5. **Real-world application** — how this vulnerability or technique appears in real engagements
+5. **Real-world application**: how this vulnerability or technique appears in real engagements
-6. **Key takeaway** — one or two sentences on what this taught or reinforced
+6. **Key takeaway**: one or two sentences on what this taught or reinforced

 ### Reporting Principles

-- Findings documented with evidence — commands run, output received, screenshots
+- Findings documented with evidence: commands run, output received, screenshots
-- Dead ends included — what was tried before the successful path
+- Dead ends included: what was tried before the successful path
-- Technical detail accurate — if you don't know why something worked, say so and then find out
+- Technical detail accurate: if you don't know why something worked, say so and then find out
-- Real-world context connected — every finding maps to a genuine risk
+- Real-world context connected: every finding maps to a genuine risk

 ---